coopslarhette/LogMeIn/README.md

 ## project outline
 * currently it operates out of the terminal. will probably remain a proof of concept (might try and work it into some kind of web shell).
-* would like to figure out how to implement hashing and salting so user data is not stored in plain text.
+* uses sha512 hashing and unique randomly generated salts to implement some kind of cryptographic security